 During this time, I spent most of my summers at Surprise Lake Camp: a sleepaway camp in Cold Spring, NY.
 I attended the camp for 9 years as a camper and I participated in the Backstage Crew for Drama and the Teva Club, which was dedicated to nature and survival skills.
 I learned a significant amount of leadership skills at camp and I ended up working there as the Jewish Resources Aide in 2016.
 My responsibilities included creating activities relating to Judaism for the children at the camp and assisting the Rabbi with regular Jewish programming.
 Also, I was a staff member for “The Times of Surprise Lake,” where I worked with young children to create a newspaper for the camp.

 I am incredibly passionate about many issues, such as economic inequality, campaign finance reform, and education.
-I love discovering small issues that people usually pay little attention to and I can be found playing Fantasy Congress with friends, obsessing over Linkedin, or researching some obscure topic.
+I can be found playing Fantasy Congress with friends, obsessing over NYC politics, or researching some obscure topic.